RGSea/ROV-Control-2019/README.md

 Log any changes to the main program in the changelog.

+# Project Management
+Please use the project tab to view to do list and progress

 # Current Goals
 - Implement control input from controller (Tim)
 - Produce mathematical model for control algorithm and implement as code (Fraser)